-In a lot of ways, when you do a Rottweiler vs. German Shepherd breed comparison, what you will find is that although different on the surface, the two are actually very similar breeds of dog.
+In a lot of ways, when you do a Rottweiler vs. German Shepherd breed comparison, what you will find is that although different looking on the surface, the two breeds actually have a few similarities.

 But, there are also the differences, from their appearance to common health concerns specific to each breed.